Bi-State Vietnam Gold Star Bridges: History

 On May 31, 1969, the bridges were officially renamed as the Bi-State Vietnam Gold Star Bridges in remembrance to the men who died in the Vietnam War.

 In 1983, the northbound span was renovated.

 In 1990, the southbound span was repainted.

 In 2007, the Bi-State Vietnam Gold Star Bridges underwent $22 million in renovations involving maintenance and painting.
 Kentucky Governor Ernie Fletcher directed that at least two lanes in each direction should remain open during the construction.
 The maintenance ended in the middle of 2008.
 The last time the northbound bridge was rehabbed was in 1983.
 After the I-35W Mississippi River bridge collapsed in Minneapolis, Minnesota, in August 2007, officials stated that the main threat to the safety of the Bi-State Vietnam Gold Star Bridges would be a "catastrophic earthquake".
 This statement was made before the 2008 Illinois earthquake.
 After the 5.2 earthquake hit, Kentucky Transportation Cabinet spokesman Keith Todd said that such a quake "would not be expected to cause damage to well-engineered structures."
 However, both bridges were inspected as a precaution.
 Aside from earthquakes, another particular concern is the presence of the two piers holding the three central spans on each bridge inside the river transit lanes.
 The bridges have been struck at least once every 5 years on average.

 The bridges are located at 37°54'15" N, 87°33'02" W. Although they are not currently on the list, they have been ruled eligible for inclusion in the National Register of Historic Places.

 Future

-The Kentucky Transportation Cabinet (KYTC) plans to reduce the US 41 bridges from two to one, which would be toll-free for local traffic, once the Interstate 69 Ohio River Crossing (I-69 ORX) project is complete.
+The Kentucky Transportation Cabinet (KYTC) plans to reduce the US 41 bridges from two to one, which would be toll-free for local traffic, once the I-69 Ohio River Crossing (I-69 ORX) project is complete.
 Residents and local officials in Henderson and Evansville favor keeping both US 41 bridges without tolls, but state officials have stated that it would not be financially viable to maintain both US 41 bridges without tolls after the I-69 ORX is built.
 Like with the Clark Memorial Bridge and the Ohio River Bridges Project upriver in Louisville, Indiana and Kentucky also want to avoid a situation where the US 41 bridges become a toll free alternative for long-distance traffic.